openstack/os-testr/doc/source/ostestr.rst

     ^regex1 # Excludes these tests
     .*regex2 # exclude those tests

+The regexp used in the blacklist File or passed as argument, will be used to drop tests from the initial selection list.
-Will generate a regex to pass to testr which will exclude both any tests matching '^regex1' and '.*regex2'.
-If a blacklist file is used in conjunction with the --regex option the regex specified with --regex will be appended to the generated output from the --blacklist_file.
+Will generate a list which will exclude both any tests matching '^regex1' and '.*regex2'.
+If a blacklist file is used in conjunction with the --regex option the regex specified with --regex will be used for the intial test selection.
 Also it's worth noting that the regex test selection options can not be used in conjunction with the --no-discover or --pdb options described in the previous section.
 This is because the regex selection requires using testr under the covers to actually do the filtering, and those 2 options do not use testr.

-The dual of the blacklist file is the whitelist file which works in the exact same manner, except that instead of excluding regex matches it includes them.
+The dual of the blacklist file is the whitelist file which altering the initial test selection regex, by joining the white list elements by '|'.
 You can specify the path to the file with --whitelist_file/-w, for example::

     $ ostestr --whitelist_file $path_to_file